 MLA Legal Defense Fund

 Donations to the Legal Defense Fund are vital to MLA’s success in this court case.

-“The judge could close one of the world’s most sustainable fisheries and we cannot let that happen.
+“One of the world’s most sustainable fisheries could be closed and we cannot let that happen.
 Right whales are not dying in Maine lobster gear.
 Lobstermen have done everything they have been asked to protect right whales and remain committed to doing their part to save the species.”

 — Patrice McCarron, MLA executive director